Laonikos Chalkokondyles: Methodology

+While the criticism of Mehmed II's social and political policies was not put down to paper in the east during the Sultan's reign, they circulated widely in the west thanks to the Apodeixis.
+There are more than 30 manuscripts of the book from the fifteenth and sixteenth centuries, demonstrating its popularity.
+It was first printed in 1556 in Latin translation alongside other tracts on the Ottomans, and was reprinted numerous times due to the European demand for Ottoman information.
+Translations into French appeared in the sixteenth and seventeenth centuries, with some including illustrations and supplementary material.
+The original Greek text of the Apodeixis was printed only after its Latin and French translations, first appearing in a bilingual edition printed in 1615 Geneva.
+Laonikos' original vision of the Ottomans as oriental tyranny and his revival of Herodotus historiographical model would endure, and mold subsequent western engagements with the east.

 Portrayals in fiction

 In the 1954 Albanian–Soviet movie The Great Warrior Skanderbeg, Laonikos Chalkokondyles is portrayed as an official historian at the Ottoman Court with opportunistic views on politics who tries to discourage Skanderbeg from an anti-Ottoman insurrection.
 After Skanderbeg leaves the Ottoman army and becomes leader of Albania on his own right, Chalkokondyles is brought as a hostage to his court to witness the First Siege of Krujë.